garyfleming/feature-toggling-talk/feature-toggles.md

 # TL;DR

+* Opinions are stated more strong than reality.
 * Deployment is painful,
 * Feature Toggles are simple but powerful,
+* Seek value down the testing pyramid,
 * Some cat pics.

 ^ Also aware that it's late in the day.
-So I'm going to do you all a favour and give you the three take-aways at the start so you can zone out for half an hour.
+So I'm going to do you all a favour and give you the main take-aways at the start so you can zone out for half an hour.

 ---